1,000+ Opportunities

 Division of Agriculture staff are available to assist you during State of Rhode Island business hours, Monday– Friday, 8:30 AM to 4:00 PM.
 Assistance may not be available shortly before deadlines.
 Past LASA Grant Award Recipients Final Report for LASA Grant Awardees

-Based on current listing details, eligibility includes: Farmers, individuals, businesses (e. g. , LLCs), and non-profit organizations in Rhode Island.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Farmers, individuals, businesses (e. g. , LLCs), or non-profit organizations in Rhode Island.
+Confirm the full requirements in the official notice before applying.